Non-asymptotic estimation of risk measures using stochastic gradient Langevin dynamics: Rates for the average value at risk

 For $i \neq j$, using that $S^i$ and $S^j$ are independent, we have

 Therefore, we can estimate the desired term as

-where the third to last step follows by Jensen's inequality and tower property.
+with $C^{'4}_{(u,t)}$ given in \eqref{C'4}.
+Here the third to last step follows by Jensen's inequality and tower property.
 The penultimate step follows by the boundedness of $\nabla_r f(r,S)$ and Lipschitzness of $\nabla_s f(r,S)$.
 In the last step, we used that $S$ has finite fourth moment, and equation \eqref{eq:4.moment}.
 Finally, putting \eqref{z'}, \eqref{z'second} and \eqref{z'first} together yields the lemma. \end{proof} We now investigate the second term on the right hand side of \eqref{decomp2}.